Well, 2020 is going to be remembered fondly…

 It will take time to break the siloed thinking.
 But that shouldn’t stop us from trying.

-If you take anything from this blog, marketing strategy isn’t just about marcomms, channels and branding.
+If you take anything from this rant, marketing strategy isn’t just about marcomms, channels, and branding.
 It’s everything.
 We need to move the conversation forward.

 We’re a talented bunch.
-We should demonstrate and utilise our full skill set.
+We must demonstrate and utilise our full skill set.

 Share your thoughts

 What do you think marketing could get more involved in?
 Do you think any aspects have been missed?
-How are you coping with lockdown?
+How are you coping with the lockdown?
 Let me know in the comments below, send me a tweet @CJPanteny, or get in touch.

 See you next time.